Ljungwaldh/First-Milestone-Project/README.md

 # Testing

+## Code Validation

 To initially test the website I used the following validators:

-- W3C Markup Validation Service for HTML
+- W3C Markup Validation Service for HTML, inserting code via direct input
     - index.html - found only two warnings regarding number of hyphens used in two comment lines (code lines 103 and 224), these hyphens being removed subsequently
-    - training-html - Encountered such as:
+    - training.html - Encountered errors such as:
-        - having buttons elements as descendents of anchor elements - resolved by removing the anchor elements on buttons and reformatting the buttons in HTML and CSS
+        - Having buttons elements as descendents of anchor elements - resolved by removing the anchor elements on buttons and reformatting the buttons in HTML and CSS
+        - Leaving unordored list elements without a closing tag, causing snowball effect on div's indicating unorderded list were still open
+        - Having h5 elements within buttons - resolved this by removing h5 elements within buttons and reformatting the CSS to give the same presentation as before the validator check
+        - Running code again through the validator came out with a positive result, with no errors/warnings
+    - contact.html - single syntax error on code line 92 where select ID didn't match the syntax of the label for attribute in code line 91, checked code again subsequently with no errors/warnings
+    - blog-start.html - No errors/warnings found
+    - blog-players.html - No errors/warnings found
+    - blog-coaches.html - No errors/warnings found
+    - blog-inspiration - No errors/warnings found

 - W3C CSS Validation Service
-    - no errors was found when checking code via direct input of my CSS code
+    - No errors were found on my first check of the code via direct input of my CSS code
+    - Second check conducted after editing HTML and CSS code to rectify previous errors encountered on HTML validator, again no errors/warnings found

+## User Stories

-# Depoloyment
+# Deployment